What is Kyphosis?

-Most of the time, kyphosis doesn’t cause health problems or need medical treatment.
-But it may make you feel self-conscious about how you look.
-In severe cases, kyphosis can cause pain or breathing issues.
-Severe kyphosis may require surgery.
+Most of the time, kyphosis doesn't cause health problems or need medical treatment.
+But in severe cases, kyphosis can cause pain or breathing issues.

 What are the symptoms of kyphosis?